MiniDigger/ForkTest/README.md

 For example if you were to want to modify Paper's config file, you would have to cd into `paper-server/src/main/java` and make your changes there, following it with rebuilding patches.
 Which you can do with the following commands:
 - `./gradlew fixupPaperServerFilePatches`
 - `./gradlew rebuildPaperServerFilePatches`

 For a per-file patch, stored in `fork-server/paper-patches/files/(the classpath)`

-To make a feature patch you simply `git add .` in the `java` dir, commit using `git commit` and rebuild the patches.
+To make a feature patch you simply `git add .` in the correct dir `(java, resources)`, commit using `git commit` and rebuild the patches.
 For more info please read the guide further

 To modify the API you have to make a distinction between API additions and API changes.
 The changes to the existing API should be done in the `paper-api/src/main/java` directory and later added in `paper-api/src/main/java` and depending on if you want to have a feature patch or a per-file patch, use the appropriate methods.